-After Government regulations eased on the construction industry, Balfour Beatty, builders of the hospital, set to work on making sure those working on site were kept safe.
+After Government regulations eased on the construction industry, Balfour Beatty, builders of the hospital, set to

 This included regular rapid testing, using lateral flow kits, and a new welfare facility where construction workers were able to meet up and take breaks in an environment which allowed them to safely socially distance from others.
 But it didn't stop there.
 Special snoods were supplied by the Trust for those on site which could be used in place of face masks and visitors included John Spellar MP for Warley and former MP Liam Byrne.